Surgery: What to Expect

 Post-Anesthesia Care Unit (PACU) or Intensive Care (ICU)

-Two support people are welcome into the PACU once you’ve settled into the recovery room.
+Two support people are welcome into the PACU once you have settled into the recovery room.
 The staff will let family know when you are ready to see them.
-Cell phones are not permitted in the PACU.
+We ask family to silence cell phones and refrain from using them in the PACU.

 Going Home